Skip to main content

 Reusing commands

-It is possible to reuse a command and handle different versions in one command:
+It is possible to reuse a command and handle different versions in one command.
+One command can match multiple versions.

 using Taskurai.Models;